StuartsProjects/StuartsProjects.github.io/_posts/2020-05-28-esp32-iot-node-power-saving.md

 So what is the real world difference in an IOT application of using the ESP32 versus the ATmega328P?

-I wrote a test program that would on wake up from sleep, read a sensor (a voltage) increment a couple of counters, save the results in non-volatile memory, then transmit a LoRa packet of 32 bytes at bandwidth 125000hz, spreading factor 12 and 14dBm transmit power.
+I wrote a test program that would on wake up from sleep, read a sensor (a voltage) increment a couple of counters, save the results in non-volatile memory, then transmit a LoRa® packet of 32 bytes at bandwidth 125000hz, spreading factor 12 and 14dBm transmit power.
 The on-air time was 1800mS.
 This would be typical of a node on the Things Network (TTN) in long range mode.
 There was a 15 second sleep, so the packet was being transmitted around every 18 seconds.

 I used a USB power meter to monitor how many mAhr was being used.
 Its unclear how accurate the USB power meter would be in a situation where there could be sharp peaks in current consumption, but the test should give a valid comparison between nodes in different setups.
 The setup is below, A 3S Lithium battery as the power source with a step down converter supplying 5v to the USB power meter which is measuring the current used by the ESP32 IOT node.